Hapé - Cacau Description

 Since we get our Hape directly from the tribes, it's fresh.
 The strength and potency of each batch will vary slightly depending on the harvest season, the specific medicinal herb combinations, and the tribal region.
 Each collection of Hape is limited and unique.
 If you like a particular Hape, consider purchasing more than one, as we can only ensure the deliverability of specific varieties.

-Our Hapé, made from the ashes of the theobroma cacao tree, comes from the Yawanawa tribe and is very energizing.
+Gifts - Our Hapé, made from the ashes of the theobroma cacao tree, comes from the Yawanawa tribe and is very energizing.
 Theobroma ashes combine with nicotine from tobacco leaves to induce a caffeine response in the brain and to increase dopamine uptake.
-Hapé is also a powerful antioxidant and a diuretic which is helpful for cleansing sweat ducts.
+Hapé is a powerful antioxidant and a diuretic that helps cleanse sweat ducts.

-This blend can give a boost of energy and empowerment that can help break through limitations.
+This blend can boost energy and empowerment that can help break through limitations.
 It helps with finding spiritual purpose and will strengthen intuition.
-Taking hapé with kambo can be very helpful, especially to relieve water retention or bloating.
+Taking hapé with kambo can be very helpful, significantly relieving water retention or bloating.
 Hapé is especially beneficial to the solar plexus and third eye chakras.

 What is Hapé?

-In 1577 doctor and botanist Francisco Hernández de Boncalo introduced the herbal snuff in Europe and the elites of that time often took snuff as a headache treatment.
+In 1577 doctor and botanist Francisco Hernández de Boncalo introduced herbal snuff in Europe, and the elites of that time often took snuff as a headache treatment.
 During the 18th century, inhaling snuff became fashionable among the European aristocracy.

 Today, indigenous tribes in the Amazon basin continue to use hapé in all aspects of life, from formal rituals to social gatherings to simply tuning into Nature and welcoming the healing power of sacred plant medicines.